Visit Rehoboth Beach

 Family-Friendly & Safe: Rehoboth Beach has earned its reputation as a safe, exceptionally family-friendly vacation destination.

-High Costs: Yes, summer accommodations in Rehoboth Beach are notoriously pricey due to high demand, but you can find cheaper options by staying slightly inland.
+High Costs: Yes, peak season accommodations in Rehoboth Beach are notoriously pricey due to high demand, but you can find cheaper options by staying slightly inland.

 Parking: Like many popular beach towns, parking can be a challenge especially on the weekends.